Important Bicycle Safety Tips and Resources

 - Be alert… LOOK AND LISTEN for cars!

 “If only I’d been watching for bicyclists.”
-No Regrets When You DRIVE WITH CARE – Pedestrian Safety message targeted towards drivers.
+No Regrets When You DRIVE WITH CARE – Bicycle Safety message targeted towards drivers.

 With more and more people riding bikes as a means of transportation, exercise and recreation, it’s important for drivers and riders to be extra careful and obey the rules of the road.
 This safety campaign tip card reminds us there are “No Regrets When You Drive With Care” and when you follow these basic traffic guidelines: